36-Year-Old Center – Free Agent

 Manny Malhotra Contract Information:

-Signed an AHL tryout contract with AHL Lake Erie in December 2015.
+Released from professional tryout contract with AHL Lake Erie in March 2016.

 Malhotra will not be re-signed by the Canadiens, TSN's John Lu reports.